pivotal-marcela-campo/cf-networking-onboarding/c2c/110-dataflow-pt-6.markdown

 and flexibility.
 Container to container (c2c) networking uses VXLAN to create the overlay network.

-**VTEP**- VXLAN EndPoints - are VXLAN tunnels that encapsulate outgoing overlay traffic into underlay packets and decapsulate incoming underlay packets into overlay packets.
+**VTEP**- VXLAN Tunnel EndPoint - are VXLAN tunnels that encapsulate outgoing overlay traffic into underlay packets and decapsulate incoming underlay packets into overlay packets.
 The VTEP that c2c uses is called silk-vtep.